Javed Jabbar

-Javed Jabbar (Urdu: جاوید جبار) is a Pakistani writer and politician.
+Javed Jabbar (Urdu: جاوید جبار) is a Pakistani writer, filmmaker and politician.

 Early life and education

 Jabbar's father Ahmed Abdul Jabbar was under the employment of Hyderabad State; they migrated to Pakistan after India annexed the state.
-His mother Zain Mahal Khursheed was a trained Sitar player.
+His mother Zain Mahal Khursheed was a trained sitar player.
 Jabbar credits both of them for inculcating his interest in art and literature.

 In 1961, Jabbar enrolled in the Humanities section of St Patrick's High School, Karachi; he credited Principal D'Arcy D'Souza with convincing his father into shifting him from the Commerce section, where he was first enrolled.
 In 1963, Jabbar enrolled at the University of Karachi for his undergraduate degree in International Relations.
-During his university-days, he was a reputed face in theatrical circuits.
+During his university-days, as an actor, he was a reputed face in theatrical circuits, with well-received roles in stage plays such as Julius Caesar (as Cassius) in 1963, The Man Who Came to Dinner in 1965, You Can't Take It With You in 1964 and The Promise in 1969.

 Career

-Advertisement, Documentaries and Films
+Advertisement, documentaries and films

 Jabbar chose to be employed in the advertisement sector instead of journalism, guided by better prospects of earning.
 He went on to direct over 300 commercials.
 In 1972, Jabbar produced Moenjodaro: The City That Must Not Die, a documentary for Pakistan television (PTV).
-A chronicle of Indus Valley civilisation, it won the Silver Prize at the Asian Film Festival in Shiraz, Iran and a national award.
+A chronicle of the Indus Valley Civilisation, it secured the first international award for PTV as it won the Silver Prize at the Asian Film Festival in Shiraz, Iran as well a national award.
 He had also directed 10 other documentaries.

 In 1976, he wrote and directed Beyond the Last Mountain, the first feature film in English out of Pakistan.
 In 2008, he wrote and produced Ramchand Pakistani, an Urdu drama film directed by his daughter.
 The film focuses on the ordeals of a Pakistani Dalit Hindu, who had crossed the border to India.

 Politics

-in 1985—spurred by his wife and friends—Jabbar successfully ran for the four seats reserved for technocrats in Pakistan Senate under the martial rule of Zia-ul-Haq.
+in 1985, spurred by his wife and friends, Jabbar successfully ran for the four seats reserved for technocrats in Pakistan Senate under the martial rule of Zia-ul-Haq.
 He won re-elections in 1997; he even became a Minister of State of Information in the Musharraf ministry before resigning in 2000.
 In 2003, he tried to be reelected but failed to obtain any proposer.
+From 2015 to 2018, Jabbar served as a member of the Senate Forum for Policy Research, described as Pakistan's first parliamentary think tank, where he contributed to policy-oriented research and discussion.